Spousal IRA: What it is and how it works

 As we mentioned, one of the most important steps in contributing to a spousal IRA is choosing your investments.
 There’s no one-size-fits-all approach to investing.
 However, it’s important to build a diversified portfolio that fits your financial goals and risk tolerance.

 It’s a tall order to build a retirement portfolio from scratch, so there are some investment tools that can help.
-Mutual funds and ETFs are diversified funds that include many underlying securities, including stocks and/or bonds.
+Mutual funds and ETFs are diversified funds that typically include many underlying securities, including stocks and/or bonds.

 A final consideration when opening and managing a spousal IRA is how it fits into your family’s overall financial plan.
 Your spousal IRA is likely just one piece of the puzzle when it comes to your household retirement plan.
 It’s important to look at it in conjunction with your other investments rather than on its own.

 Additionally, it’s important to ensure you’ve set up a beneficiary on both your spousal IRA and your spouse’s retirement accounts.
-Doing so can ensure one spouse’s account asset seamlessly transfers to the other spouse in case one spouse passes away.
+Doing so can ensure one spouse’s account asset seamlessly transfers to the other beneficiary in case one spouse passes away.

 The bottom line

-A spousal IRA is an excellent way to save for retirement if you don’t work outside the home, but your spouse does.
+A spousal IRA can be an excellent way to save for retirement if you don’t work outside the home, but your spouse does.
 Homemakers and stay-at-home parents are often left behind when it comes to saving for retirement.
 And while your spouse’s retirement accounts may be considered joint assets in your eyes, that’s not technically the case.
 It’s important to have your own money for retirement.

 Before opening a spousal IRA, make sure you fully understand the eligibility requirements and contribution rules.
 Finally, consider how your spousal IRA fits into your family’s overall investment and retirement plan and what investments are best suited to your unique situation and goals.